14 Tips on How to Open an Antique Booth

 13. Items that sell: I’ve had success with storage items like baskets, canisters and tables with drawers.
 Greenery, footstools, vintage bottles, galvanized watering cans and farmhouse decor are all quick sellers.

-14. Items that haven’t sold well: Upholstered furniture and mismatched dishes.
+14. Carefully choose these items that haven’t sold well: Upholstered furniture and mismatched dishes.

 Do you love antiques?
 Was it due to a gift from a loved one?
 We are all on a path with a purpose.
 I found mine awfully late in life, but God’s timing is always perfect.
 I hope this has been helpful if your path leads you to open an antique booth.